A tractable framework for phase transitions in phase-fluctuating disordered 2D superconductors: applications to bilayer MoS$_2$ and disordered InO$_x$ thin films: Introduction

-Consequently, the 2D superconducting system simultaneously hosts multiple coexisting degrees of freedom, including fermionic Bogoliubov quasiparticles, bosonic NG phase modes, BKT vortex–antivortex topological excitations, as well as the effects of disorder.
-Existing theoretical approaches typically treat these ingredients separately in the limiting form, while most established numerical frameworks are designed for fermionic quasiparticles and are not capable of handling collective bosonic modes, topological defects, and disorder on an equal and fully self-consistent microscopic footing.
-Here, we develop a fully microscopic framework that treats these degrees of freedom on equal footing and in a self-consistent manner.
 Using this unified theoretical description, the previously known limiting behaviors emerge naturally: the long-range Coulomb interactions convert the gapless NG mode from a linear dispersion $\omega_{\rm NG}(q)\propto q$ to the plasmonic form $\omega_{\rm NG}(q)\propto\sqrt{q}$~\cite{fisher1990presence,fisher1990quantum,mishonov1990plasmon,yang2021theory}, which eliminates infrared divergence and renders the NG phase fluctuation finite at $T=0^+$~\cite{PhysRevB.97.054510,yang2021theory,PhysRevB.70.214531,PhysRevB.102.060501}; independently, the proliferation of BKT fluctuations near criticality drives the decoupling of the global superconducting transition temperature $T_c$ from the pairing scale where the gap closes.
 Going beyond these limits, we find that Coulomb interactions suppress NG thermal fluctuations, rendering their contribution negligible, while disorder and reduced carrier density strongly amplify NG quantum fluctuations, leading to substantial reduction of the zero-point gap $\Delta(0)$ and consequently the pairing critical temperature $T^*$.
 The same factors also enhance BKT fluctuations, inducing an explicit density- and disorder-dependent separation $T^*-T_c$.
 When applied to gate-tunable bilayer MoS$_2$ superconductors~\cite{Zheliuk2019,Fu2017,Costanzo2016} and to the precursor regime of strongly disordered InO$_x$ films (amorphous superconductors)~\cite{Charpentier2025,sacepe2011localization}, the framework quantitatively reproduces key experimental trends in excellent agreement, including the density- and disorder-dependent suppression of $\Delta(0)$, $T_c$, and $T^*$, showing its practical effectiveness and quantitative reliability for phase-fluctuation-dominated 2D superconductors.